CESNET/etlog/doc/notes.md

 ##### shared\_mac
-Coolection contains records about mac addresses, which have been used for successfull authnetication for mutiple different usernames for every day.
+Collection contains records about mac addresses, which have been used for successfull authnetication for mutiple different usernames for every day.

 Collection has following structure:

 | field name   | data type |               note                                      |
 |--------------|-----------|---------------------------------------------------------|